gbv/validation-server/README.md

 Validation results (see [GET /validate](#get-validate) and [POST /{format}](#post-format)) can include validation errors.
 Each error is a JSON object with

 * `message` mandatory error message
-* `error` optional type of error
+* `type` optional type of error, given as IRI
 * `position` optional object mapping locator formats to [locators](#locator-languages) (e.g.`rfc5147` to locate character positions in a string or `jsonpointer` to reference elements in a JSON document)

-Errors may contain additional keys but these may change with future versions of the service.
+Errors may contain additional keys but these may change with future versions of the service!

 For instance the following validation error indicates that value of JSON key `authors` was not given as array: